You’ve probably seen dark brown or reddish tear stains under a dog’s eyes and wondered where they come from.

 Tear stains are dark brown or reddish marks that appear beneath a dog’s eyes.
 The stains are often accompanied by discharge, but not always.

-They are typically more visible in dogs that have white or lightly colored fur.
+They’re typically more visible on dogs who have white or lightly-colored fur.

 Epiphora, a condition that comes from excessive tear production or the inability to properly drain tears, is usually the source of the stains.
 Epiphora can have a variety of causes and can be acute or chronic.

-Because the causes of epiphora can vary, it’s important that you see a veterinarian or specialist.
+Because the causes of epiphora can vary, it’s important that you see a vet or specialist.